Physical activity level

 United States Marine triathlete in 2005.

-The physical activity level (PAL) is a way to express a person's daily physical activity as a number and is used to estimate their total energy expenditure.
-In combination with the basal metabolic rate, it can be used to compute the amount of food energy a person needs to consume to maintain a particular lifestyle.
+The physical activity level (PAL) is a way to express a person's daily physical activity as a number and is used to estimate their energy expenditure.
+In combination with the basal metabolic rate (BMR), it can be used to compute the amount of food energy a person needs to consume to maintain a particular lifestyle.

 Definition

 The physical activity level is defined for a non-pregnant, non-lactating adult as that person's total energy expenditure (TEE) in a 24-hour period, divided by his or her basal metabolic rate (BMR):